textileio/papers/draft.md

 only implementation of Event Codec is a *JSON Patcher*, which transforms Actions into JSON-merge/patch objects **REF**.

-Once these Events have been aggregated by the Event Codec into an IPLD Node, this information is used by Thread Service to actually persist the Event Record in the Thread associated with the given Store (i.e., it is written to an underlying Datastore).
+Once these Events have been aggregated by the Event Codec into a single IPLD Node, this information is used by Thread Service to actually persist the Event Record in the Thread associated with the given Store (i.e., it is written to an underlying Datastore).
 Likewise, the Event Codec can also do the inverse transformation: given an IPLD Node, it transforms its byte payload into Actions that will be reduced in the Store.

+To summarize, while a Transaction is running and making changes, the individual Actions are accumulated.
+Once the Transaction is committed, two things happen:

+1. Each Action is transformed to an Event
+2. The list of Actions is transformed to a single IPLD Node

+In the above, the list of Events are sent to the Dispatcher (for storage, and broadcasting to downstream Reducers), and the single IPLD Node is sent to the Thread Service, where it is added to the local Peer's Log.

-The Event Codec abstraction provides a useful extensibility mechanism for the Event Store: if instead of a JSON Patcher, a more advanced CRDT structure is needed, it would be implemented as an Event Codec.
+The Event Codec abstraction provides a useful extensibility mechanism for the Store: if instead of a JSON Patcher, a more advanced CRDT structure is needed, it would be implemented as an Event Codec.
 Here, operation *or* delta-state CRDTs could be modeled as Event Codecs to provide CRDT-like behavior to the downstream reducers.
 CRDT-based Event